U.S. Department of State Seal

 Divorce Certificates

-Unavailable: The Marriage Relation Certificate (Detailed) “Honin Kwankye Jeungmyongseo (Sang Sae)” provides information on marital status and contains previous divorce information.
+Unavailable: Marriage Relation Certificate (Detailed) “Honin Kwankye Jeungmyongseo (Sang Sae)” provides information on marital status and contains previous divorce information.
 The Family Census Register “Jejeok Deungbon” also provides divorce records if the divorce was reported before January 1, 2008.

 Available

-Fees: Fees can vary from 0 Won to 1,000 Won
+Fees: Fees can vary from 0 Won to 1,000 Won.

-Document Name: The Adoption Relation Certificate (Detailed) Yipyang Kwankye Jeungmyongseo (Sang Sae).
+Document Name: Adoptions Relation Certificate (Detailed) "Yipyang Kwankye Jeungmyongseo (Sang Sae)".

 Certified Copies Available: Certified copies are not available.